 To give you an idea of what we can deliver, we’ve provided a few examples of previous projects.
-The images bring back some great memories for us, of the people we worked with, the overwhelming sense of joy and excitement the festivals and collective achievementsbrought.
+The images bring back some great memories of the people we worked with and the successful projects delivered.

-We’d like to acknowledge and give thanks to all the people, communities, partner organisations, amazing artists, and creative professionals, we worked with.
+We didn’t achieve all of this alone, so we’d like to acknowledge and give thanks to all the people, communities, partner organisations, fantastic volunteers, amazing artists and creative professionals who were involved.

 We couldn’t have done any of it without you!